 So sit back, relax and enjoy some festive "drinkspiration".

 First up is yours truly and funnily enough do have a special go-to ingredient that I run to when I want to fix wintertime drinks.

 It’s the simple yet tasty gingerbread syrup.

 Monin makes a very nice bottling of this spicy treat and believe it or not it’s not too hard to make your own signature gingerbread syrup.
-No matter which way you turn, remember that the flavours of gingerbread pair very well with dark rums such as Ron Zacapa® 23 Rum or Pampero®, BULLEIT™ Bourbon or Rye and all manner of Scotch Whiskies, whether it’s a Highland, Lowland, Islay or Speyside.
+No matter which way you turn, remember that the flavors of gingerbread pair very well with Darkrums such as Ron Zacapa 23 Rum or Pampero, BULLEIT™ Bourbon or Rye and all manner of Scotch Whiskies, whether it’s a Highland, Lowland, Islay or Speyside.

 Take it in a direction that you think your customers will appreciate.
-Add a little ruby port or maybe some cold, brewed tea.
+Add a little Ruby Port or maybe some cold, brewed tea.
 There are many options — just always remember to make it your own.
-For now here’s my favourite:
+For now, here’s my favorite.

 Gaz’s Gourmet Rye Cocktail

 Mix together at room temperature in a cocktail glass.